+Raise chickens for meat.
 If you raise meat chickens in the warm months only, on pasture, the start-up cost and the equipment requirements are very low.
 You can make a profit in 10-12 weeks if you control your bird losses.

+Raise freezer pork.
 Raising a few pigs on pasture is very different from the large 'hog barns' you may have seen.
 Pigs on pasture are healthier and cleaner than barn-raised animals.

-Step Five: Get started now!
+Bonus Step: Get started now!

 Whichever enterprise you start with, the best way to learn how to farm is by actually doing it.
 Get some basic information, buy a couple books, talk to some other farmers already doing what you want to do.

 Then get started, perhaps just by growing food for your family and a few friends.
-Growing a small farm is the best job I ever had; don't wait to learn how to farm on your own small property.
+Growing a small farm is the best job I ever had; don't wait to learn how to farm on your own small property!

 Bootstrap Market Gardening, my first Bootstrap Book, shows you step-by-step how to start-up, market and manage an organic market garden based on CSA principles.